miniponder/virtual-self-driving-car/README.md

 ---

-the training data was made from udacity's [self-driving-car-sim](https://github.com/udacity/self-driving-car-sim.git) application. it was then tested in autonomous mode on two different terrains. in this repo the are two data folders. while the first one is a bit biased to the left, the second one is unbiased. feel free to use my data or generate your own data in the training mode and use it to build a new model.
+the training data was made from udacity's [self-driving-car-sim](https://github.com/udacity/self-driving-car-sim.git) application. it was then tested in autonomous mode on two different terrains. in this repo the are two data folders. while the first one is a bit biased to the left, the second one is unbiased. i myself have used [ryan slim](https://www.udemy.com/user/rayan-slim/?srsltid=AfmBOopriGroXdgGx4ImwTj76Uzn7D2e1hcXKrtyBZDLs9kSn025rAjr)'s data. feel free to use my data or generate your own data in the training mode and use it to build a new model.

 ---